corda/corda/docs/source/cordapp-advanced-concepts.rst

 It should be evident now that each CorDapp must add its own dependencies to the transaction, but what happens when two CorDapps depend on the same library?
 The node that is building the transaction must ensure that the attached JARs contain all code needed for all CorDapps and also do not break the `no-overlap` rule.

-In the above example, if the `Apples` code depends on `Fruit v3` and the `Oranges` code depends on `Fruit v4` that would be impossible to achieve.
+In the above example, if the `Apples` code depends on `Fruit v3.2` and the `Oranges` code depends on `Fruit v3.4` that would be impossible to achieve, because of the overlap over some of the fruit classes.

 A simple way to fix this problem is for CorDapps to shade this common dependency under their own namespace.
 This would avoid breaking the `no-overlap rule`.
 The primary downside is that multiple apps using (and shading) this dependency may lose the ability in other contexts to carry out operations like casting to a common superclass.